Saudi Arabia–Syria relations: Post-Assad relations

 After the fall of the Assad regime, Syria's new de facto leader, Ahmed al-Sharaa, expressed appreciation for Saudi Arabia's support for "Syria's Future", signaling the potential for strong ties between the two nations.
 On the other hand, the Saudi Ministry of Foreign Affairs welcomed the fall of Assad, expressing its "satisfaction with the positive steps" in Syria.
 Meanwhile, the King Salman Humanitarian Aid and Relief Center delivered 350 tonnes of aid, bringing Saudi Arabia's total historic assistance to Syria to over 7 billion dollars.
 The foreign minister of the Syrian transitional government, Asaad Hassan al-Shaybani, made his first official visit abroad in that role to Saudi Arabia on 1 January 2025.

 Meetings on Syria were hosted by Riyadh on 12–13 January 2025 to discuss the future of various issues in Syria post-Assad.
 The meetings were attended by foreign ministers of GCC countries, and of Syria, Iraq, Lebanon, Jordan, Egypt, Turkey, United Kingdom, Germany, Spain, and deputy foreign ministers of the United States and Italy, as well as officials from the Arab League, United Nations, and European Union.
 Later that month, on 24 January, Saudi Foreign Minister Faisal bin Farhan visited Damascus, following discussions with the U.S. and Europe about lifting sanctions on Syria.
 During his visit, he conveyed Saudi Arabia's support for Syria's recovery and stability, signaling a shift toward normalizing relations.
 On 2 February, Syrian President al-Sharaa and foreign minister Asaad al-Shaibani visited Saudi Arabia.
 It was his first official trip abroad since the fall of the Assad regime.
 During the visit, he met with Crown Prince Mohammed bin Salman.

 In April 2025, Saudi Arabia increased its engagement with Syria by planning to pay off Syria's $15 million debt to the World Bank, potentially allowing Syria to receive grants for reconstruction efforts under its new government led by Ahmed al-Sharaa, who seized power in December 2024.
 The international community is cautiously observing al-Sharaa's government, particularly regarding its commitment to protecting religious minorities, though this move by Saudi Arabia signals a new level of diplomatic and economic engagement with the Syrian government after years of strained relations.
 Additionally, other Gulf Arab states have announced plans to support Syria as well.
+In February 2026, a Saudi economic delegation arrived in Damascus to sign a number of economic agreements with the Syrian government covering sectors such as aviation, telecommunications, infrastructure services, and real estate development, marking a further step in expanding bilateral economic cooperation.